google/applied-machine-learning-intensive/v2/06_other_models/07_xgboost/slides.md

 For one, it is great marketing!

-But also, the penalty given to underperforming trees is extreme (or at least unique) according to modern models.
+Additionally, the penalty given to underperforming trees is extreme, or at least unique, according to modern models.
 -->

 ---